jackpal/jackpal.github.io/_posts/2017-12-31-What_I_learned_in_2017.md

 ---
 date: 2017-12-31 00:08
 tags: Year in Review
+title: What I learned in 2017
 ---

-# What I learned in 2017

 ## Shipping an Audio Pipeline